 These monthly payments do have drawbacks, however:

-- If you’re not working for the company making the offer, your benefit amount typically will not increase between now and your retirement date.
+- If you're no longer working for the company making the offer, your benefit amount typically will not increase between now and your retirement date.
 Furthermore, once you begin receiving life annuity payments, your payment amount typically will not come with inflation protection.
 As a result, your monthly benefits are likely to lose purchasing power over time.
 An annual inflation rate of 3%, the average since 1926, will cut the value of your benefit in half in 24 years.

 Some employers are also considering buying annuities for those who do not opt for the lump-sum offer.
 In this case, your benefits will not change, except that the insurance company's name will be on the checks you receive in retirement, and the guaranteed income will be provided by the insurance company.3 (As with offering lump sums, companies that transfer the annuities to an insurance company can remove the pension liability from their books.)